yuchieh0621mumu/PPE_pers_23/Journal.md

 journal
 ## 230920
+today we started to learn the basic caracteristic of unix systems, ans some very useful linux terminal commands.

 ## 230927
-today we started to learn how to make SSH keys and made it on github. however I got some trouble so after the class I checked out the manual on github and made another ssh key. and also I learned how to push files via vs code today!
+today we learned how to make SSH keys and keep it on github.
+However I had some trouble when I tried to use the command "git push" on my terminal because the password authentification doesn't work anymore, so after the class I checked out the manual on github and made another ssh key, and I figured out that I have to clone the SSH adress to make a local repistory, not https one.
+Also I learned how to git push via vscode, which is easier than using terminal.